 Season Two - While an improvement on One, still has a few of its problems.

 Season Three - I've dubbed this the season of EDGE because I wrote it while I was suffering from depression.
-My plans for this aren't as excessive as One or even Two.
+My plans for this aren't as excessive as One and Two.

 Season Four - a few episodes needed some help, the rest of the season was a-ok though.